regis-leray/sbt-docker-image/README.md

   .enablePlugins(DockerPlugin)
 ```

-> Don't forget to export your `DOCKER_ID_USER` as environment variable, do be able to build and push docker image
+> Don't forget to export your `DOCKER_ID_USER` as environment variable, to be able to build and push docker image
 > You can override `dockerIdUserName` to provide it
 >
 > https://docs.docker.com/docker-cloud/builds/push-images/